-In AnQiCMS templates, when dealing with Markdown content, it is often necessary to first convert it to HTML, and then further filter or remove specific HTML tags on this basis.This is particularly useful when creating content summaries, generating plain text previews, or for achieving specific layout controls.The template tags and filters provided by Anqi CMS can help us complete these operations efficiently and flexibly.
+In the AnQiCMS template, when processing Markdown content, it is often necessary to first convert it to HTML, and then further filter or remove specific HTML tags on this basis.This is particularly useful when creating content summaries, generating plain text previews, or to achieve specific layout controls.The template tags and filters provided by AnQi CMS can help us complete these operations efficiently and flexibly.

-The template engine of Anqi CMS is built with support for Markdown content rendering.When your content is entered through the Markdown editor, it is usually stored as Markdown formatted text.To display it as browsable HTML on the front-end page, you need to indicate the template engine to perform the conversion.
+The Anqi CMS template engine is built with support for Markdown content rendering.When your content is entered through a Markdown editor, it is usually stored as Markdown formatted text.To display it as browsable HTML on the front-end page, you need to instruct the template engine to convert it.

-For example, in a document detail page, we usually display the article content like this:
+For example, on a document detail page, we usually display the article content in this way:

 {# 假设archiveDetail已经获取了当前文档详情 #}